ibm-cloud-architecture/icp-backup/docs/etcd.md

 ## Backup Procedure for etcd

-From the Master Node run the following command from the cloned GitHub repository above:
+From the etcd node run the following command from the cloned GitHub repository above:

 ```
 ./backupEtcd.sh